toddledev/documentation/docs/20-guides/101-datocms/index.md

 The initial “children” array is the target for repeating the **dato-block** component.
 Note that its first index item also contains its own “children” array.

 This structure is typical for headless CMS systems, with minor variations across platforms.
-The purpose of this nesting is to separate inline elements such as bold text or links as seen in the paragraph example.
+The purpose of this nesting is to separate and format inline elements such as bold text or links, as shown in the paragraph example.

 ::: info
 Some CMS platforms return regular HTML, but JSON is seen more often.
 JSON is much easier to work with on the front end, as it allows you to fully customise the HTML structure of your application.